Welcome to Marilla Museum & Pioneer Place

 P.O.
 Box 234, Kaleva, MI 49645

-If you have questions about donating an artifact to the Society or about a scheduled event contact either Bob or Jan Thomas.
+If you have questions about donating an artifact to the Society or about a scheduled event, please email at the address above.

 Emeritus Board